 Heatstroke is more severe than heat exhaustion and occurs if the body temperature rises above 40C (104F).
 Symptoms of heatstroke include; confusion, slurred speech, seizures, nausea and vomiting, flushed skin, rapid breathing, racing heart rate, headache and unresponsiveness.

-Tips to keeping safe
+Tips for keeping safe

 Whether working in an office environment, travelling between appointments or working outdoors, there are some simple steps that can be followed to ensure personal safety is maintained.